Bodmer/PowerPoint_to_sketch/README.md

 The example presentation creates an Arduino sketch that renders on a 480x320 TFT screen.
 This uses the fonts provided in the TFT_eSPI_ext library by Frank Boesing.
 Frank's library can be [downloaded here](https://github.com/FrankBoesing/TFT_eSPI_ext).

-Main PowerPoint slide lists capabilities:
+The first PowerPoint slide lists capabilities, this slide is not included in the generated sketch:

 ![PPT Slide 1](https://i.imgur.com/7EO7HqH.png)

-Slide 2 as created in PowerPoint example:
+Here is slide 2 as created in PowerPoint example:

 ![PPT Slide 2](https://i.imgur.com/7G1izHN.png)

-Slide 2 as drawn by the created sketch:
+Slide 2 as drawn by the created sketch and drawn on a 480x320 pixel TFT:

 ![TFT Slide 2](https://i.imgur.com/Ww4tvxh.png)

-Slide 6 shows how varbles can be included in tables:
+Slide 6 shows how variables can be included in tables:

 ![PPT Slide 6](https://i.imgur.com/7PIRVVX.png)